 How do you store meringue?

-Soft meringue toppings for pies are best kept refrigerated.
-If you’re making crisp cookies, kisses, or pavlovas, storing them in an airtight container at room temperature in a dry location is best.
+If you’re making crisp cookies, kisses, or pavlovas, store them in an airtight container at room temperature in a dry location.

 How to Make Meringue

-- To prepare a basic meringue, separate the egg whites and place in a glass or metal bowl (plastic bowls can have a greasy film that prevents foaming).
-Try to separate the eggs without leaving any trace of yolk in the whites as the fat in the yolk can prevent the whites from developing the volume you want.
+- To prepare a basic meringue, separate the egg whites and place in a very clean glass or metal bowl (plastic bowls can have a greasy film that prevents foaming).
+Try to separate the eggs without leaving even a trace of yolk in the whites as the fat in the yolk can prevent the whites from developing the volume you want.

-- Pile your meringue onto your warm dessert and bake 425˚ F (218°C) for about 4 to 5 minutes - just enough to gently brown the peaks.
+- Pile the meringue onto your warm dessert and bake 425 degrees (218 degrees Celsius) for about 4 to 5 minutes - just enough to gently brown the peaks.